hdk1983/delayer/README.md

 This program is not a proxy to make it simple and get good throughput.
 The server communicates directly with the TCP socket.

+When the sleep time is 60, "max-banner" file specified in fourth parameter will be sent to the client.
+The file is optional.

 ## Build ##

 Use a C compiler with SQLite3 library: